 What is rib flare?

-If you are pregnant or postpartum, rib flare is very common and normal.
+If you are pregnant or postpartum, rib flare is very common.
 As your baby grows, the rib cage expands to make room for your little one as well as your internal organs.
-Since more organs are located on the left side of your body, rib flare on the left is extremely common.
+Since more organs are located on the left side of your body, rib flare on the left is very common.

 How do I know if I have flared ribs?